ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **i.
 Metrics**

-The task could be split into independent subtasks: data extraction (OCR) and data retrieval and answer generation.
+The task could be split into independent subtasks: OCR, Intent classification -> Search/Retrieval -> answer generation.
 These parts can be evaluated independently to prioritize improvements based on the source of errors as well as overall solution performance.

 ***Question Intent Classification Metrics:***